EnricoNArmelloni/extreme_weather_risk/README.md

 <figcaption aria-hidden="true">Figure 4:usage of the virtual evidence
 panel to set evidence on multiple levels of a decision node</figcaption>
 </figure>

-## Including your own data

-If you want to use the software for your own case study you need to be able to include you own data.
-The [`GUIDELINES`](GUIDELINES.pdf) section provide more detailed guidelines on the procedure we used to geenrate the conditional probabilties distribution, and explains how and where to include your own data.

 ## Getting help